Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/set_and_secure_django_server.md

 Quit the server with CTRL-BREAK.
 ```

-## Securing the web server
+## Steps to Secure the web server using 2FA

-To ensure the server is set up securely I:

 1. Stopped the server from running by using `ctrl+c`: